-A Turn Counter can be used to track any intervals you define: turns, phases, rounds, segments, days, and so on.
+A Turn Counter can be used to track any intervals you define, such as turns, phases, rounds, segments or days.
 To mark the progress of the game, players can advance the turn forward or backward, or, optionally, jump directly to a selected turn.